About my Practice

 After having an initial evaluation to get to know each other and determine if we may be a good fit, we will develop a plan together for how the work will proceed.
 Typically we will meet 1-2x per week.

-Over time, some things you can expect to gain from therapy include symptom reduction, increased sense of connection and safety in relationships, improved self-understanding and empathy, feeling more capable and in control of your life, improved resilience and self-regulation, feeling more alive and creative, and greater flexibility in handling life’s ups and downs.
+Over time, some things you can expect to gain from therapy may include increased sense of connection and safety in relationships, improved self-understanding and empathy, feeling more capable and in control of your life, improved resilience and self-regulation, feeling more alive and creative, and greater flexibility in handling life’s ups and downs.